Infectious Diseases Pharmacotherapy Residency (PGY2)

 The PGY-2 Infectious Diseases Pharmacotherapy Residency with the University of Houston College of Pharmacy and Cardinal Health is a 12-month residency experience in the heart of the Texas Medical Center (TMC), the world's largest medical center with more than 50 separate healthcare institutions.

-The primary practice sites will be CHI St. Luke's Health - Baylor St. Luke's Medical Center and Cardinal Health, with elective opportunities at several other TMC institutions.
-Through required and elective rotations, the residency program is designed to develop expertise and clinical competence in pharmacotherapeutic, technological, and stewardship aspects of infectious diseases in various practice settings.
+The primary training sites will be CHI St. Luke's Health-Baylor St. Luke's Medical Center and Cardinal Health.
+Through required and elective rotations, the residency program is designed to develop expertise and clinical competence in pharmacotherapy and stewardship aspects of infectious diseases in various practice settings.

 University of Houston College of Pharmacy

 Note to applicants: The UHCOP/Cardinal Health PGY-2 Infectious Diseases Residency is not an ASHP-accredited residency.

 - Clinical rotations (infectious diseases consult) at Baylor St. Luke’s Medical Center (4 months)

 - Antimicrobial stewardship rotations at Cardinal Health (4 months)

 Elective rotation options (including but not limited to):

 - Infectious diseases at other institutions in the Texas Medical Center (depending on availabilities)